Linnea87/sheriffs-word-hunt/README.md

 ![Color Palette](docs/color_palette.png)

 ### Wireframe
-The wireframes were created in [Figma](https://www.figma.com/) and illustrate the core navigation structure of the app:
+The wireframes were created in [Figma](https://www.figma.com/) and illustrate the core layout and screen structure of the app.

 ![Wireframes](docs/wireframes.png)